 Dogs are mammals, and as such, female dogs feed their puppies the way that almost any other mammal does.
-They have mammary glands that produce milk, particularly in response to pregnancy.
+They have mammary glands that produce milk, particularly in response to giving birth.

 What does it mean when your dog isn’t pregnant, but their nipples begin to swell up?
 They might like red and swollen or become engorged, seeming like they are ready for puppies.

 There are quite a few reasons that this could be happening, and many of them shouldn’t be a cause for alarm.
 If you think that the problem looks severe, though, then it is best to consult your vet or take your pup in for an evaluation.

 The 4 Possible Reasons Your Dogs Nipples Are Swollen